I offer remote sessions

 Therapy

-Relationships with partners, family, friends or colleagues can be a huge source of support, but they can also feel stuck, painful or confusing.
+Relationships can be a huge source of support.
+They can also feel stuck, painful, or confusing in ways that are hard to put into words.

-You might notice the same arguments playing out, struggle to feel heard, or find it hard to say what you really need.
+You might notice the same arguments playing out again and again, struggle to feel heard, or find it hard to say what you actually need.

-In individual therapy, we can explore these patterns and where they may have come from, so you have more choice in how you respond.
+In individual therapy, we can explore the patterns in your relationships and where they may have come from.

-In couples therapy, the focus is on understanding what happens between you when things feel difficult and finding new ways of talking and listening, so that you can cope with challenges together rather than feeling alone in them.
+In couples therapy, the focus is on what happens between you when things feel difficult, and finding new ways of talking and listening so that challenges feel more manageable together.

 4.

-Life changes such as redundancy, retirement, career shifts or caring roles can leave you feeling unmoored and unsure who you now are.
+Redundancy, retirement, career shifts, or stepping into a caring role can leave you feeling unmoored and unsure of who you now are.

-For many professionals, including family lawyers, there can also be the weight of responsibility and emotionally demanding work that requires discretion.
+For many professionals, there is also the particular weight of emotionally demanding work that requires discretion.

-Therapy offers a confidential space to explore these situations and what they mean enabling you to make choices that feel more authentic and manageable.
+Therapy offers a confidential space to explore what these changes mean, and to begin making choices that feel more authentic and grounded.

 5.